seancrossettie/Minimal/README.md

 # Minimal API
 This api serves as the database for Minimal, the frontend app that I created for my fullstack capstone for NSS.
-Feel free to checkout Minimal at the link below. https://github.com/seancrossettie/Minimal.ui
+Feel free to checkout Minimal at here -> https://github.com/seancrossettie/Minimal.ui

 # ERD